stinkyBootsLLC/tenant-portal-2/README.md

 PHP (CRUD) web application to track maintenance issues for a property manager.
 The original MySQL version is now converted to a SQLite Version.

 This is a simple Create, Read, Update, and Delete (CRUD) web application.
 The purpose of this application, is to track maintenance issues for a property manager.
 Tenants can register to this application and report simple maintenance issues, up to the property manager.There is a login form for a tenant and a login form for a maintainer (manager).
 Once the maintainer logs in, they will be able to see all the issues reported by their Tenants.
 Issues are categorized in three categories, open, pending and closed.
+Built in 2018 for school project.

 > :warning: This application is intended for academic purpose only and should not be used in a live production enviroment.

 ## Software Architecture